skramm/udgcd/README.md

  - if UDGCD_PRINT_STEPS is defined, then different steps will be printed on `std::cout` (useful only for debugging purposes).
  For the provided samples, this can be done by passing option `PRINT_STEPS=Y` to make.

-If Graphviz/dot is installed, the demo samples will render the generated graphs into png images in the `obj` folder.
+If Graphviz/dot is installed, the demo samples will render the generated graphs into svg images in the `obj` folder.

 ### Issues:
  <a name="s_issues"></a>